EldknMD/discord-js-chatbot-template/README.md

 ### That's all, my friend.

+Your bot will work until end of time now... unless you disconnect PowerShell or turn off your PC.
+But don't worry...
+The next step will  bring the for solution that.
+Coming up: hosting ~~specially free one~~
 I'm pretty sure you've undertand almost everything, you look like a pretty smart human.
 Don't doubt to comment or send me any questions here or to my discord `(human user)` account EldknMD#4471.
 I've made this short guide thining in what I wanted to find when I started to code some time ago.
 My firsts programs were discord chat bots, so is much like my "main" skill.
 I've got a lot of things to learn yet, anyways.

 I'll try to add more content to this repository in the future.